-A confirmation screen displays when this option is selected.
+A confirmation screen is displayed when you select this option.
 Enter the Admin password to clear the alarm list.
 Select YES to clear all of the alarms in the list.
 Select NO to return to the main screen.
-If the conditions that caused the alarm still exist, those conditions will cause the alarm to be regenerated.
+If the conditions that caused the alarm still exist, those conditions cause the alarm to be regenerated.